nfdi4cat/voc4cat/docs/docs_maintenance/creating-docs-locally.md

 The following commands should be run from the root directory of the clone.

 First, install the required packages into a virtual environment.
-The documentation is build with Sphinx and MyST for markdown support.
+The documentation is built with Sphinx and MyST for markdown support.

 ```bat
 py -m venv .venv